hytechclub/web-102/Week01/IntroduceYourself.md

 # Introduce yourself!
 Make a webpage displaying some basic information about you.
+Fork [this Repl](https://repl.it/@JosephMaxwell/EmptyWeb) to get started.

 Be sure to follow the requirements below, but other than that, you can make it your own!
-If you're having trouble, you can refer back to the FollowAlong file, or use the internet as a resource.
+Refer to the [code-along instructions](HtmlCssReviewCodeAlong.md) for help getting started if necessary.

 ## Technical Requirements
 Your page should include:
 - The basic HTML tags: `html`, `body`, `head`, `style`
-- A header, a paragraph, a list, a hyperlink, and an image
+- A header, a paragraph, a list, and an image
+- At least one `id` attribute
 - At least three styles

 ## Informational Requirements
 Your page should include:
 - Your name
 - Your grade level
-- An unordered list containing two truths and one lie about yourself in random order
-    - Other students will have to guess which one is a lie!
-- An ordered list containing your favorite websites (at least 2)
+- An unordered list containing your favorite foods (at least 2)
 - Anything else you think we should know about you!